rodneyosodo/bookish-rotary-phone-blog/JKUATsestechweek1.1.md

 ## Day 2

 Rest is paramount to any human being but I found it hard to catch a break as I had the hackathon to look forward to the following day.
 The objective was to develop a line following robot, which meant that I spent the better part of the night soldering some broken connections and getting our robot, Ludwig, ready for the next day.
-My team did not implement any control to our program at first but later on we incorporated another control system, whose name is too embarrassing to mention.
+My team did not implement any control to our program at first but later on, we incorporated another control system, whose name is too embarrassing to mention.
 In the first track, Ludwig was able to finish the race fastest but lost on the second track which consisted of three laps.
 We managed to finish first runner-up to Sammy Oina and ahead of Michael Kimani, Washington Kamadi and Felix Wanyoike and Spencer Mogire.
 This challenge provided some valuable insights on how to tackle our final year projects.

 ### What Motivated Me to take part in JKUATSESTechWeek